What am I looking at?

 If you select Congressional District and enter a district like this: “CA 41” without quotes, you get a list to pick from.
 Click on the district to center the map on that district and bring up information about the district:

 The light blue outline on the map is the boundaries of the congressional district.
-The purple lines with black icons represent rail lines and stations.
-The darker blue overlay is the area around bus stops.

-On the left is a sidebar with a picture of the Representative and information about the district, including the amount of public transportation service provided and the federal funding for public transportation in the urban area(s) the district is part of.
+On the right is a sidebar with a picture of the Representative and information about the district, including the amount of public transportation service provided and the federal funding for public transportation in the urban area(s) the district is part of.
 Also included is the number of APTA member locations in the district and a list of those APTA members by category.

-Clicking the ‘Download’ icondownloads an excel-compatible file with a list of the APTA members in the district and information about those members and the Representative or Senator.
+Clicking the ‘Download’ icon downloads an excel-compatible file with a list of the APTA members in the district and information about those members and the Representative or Senator.

-Clicking the ‘Print’ iconbrings up a printer-friendly fact sheet with the sidebar information, a map, and the list of APTA members in the district.
+Clicking the ‘Print’ icon brings up a printer-friendly fact sheet with the sidebar information, a map, and the list of APTA members in the district.

 Clicking on any spot on the map brings up a dialog box where you can select from the Senators or Representative for that area and see this same sidebar: